sukhad123/Housing-Hackathon-2024/README.md

-We got an opportunity to work on the Affordable Housing Solutions; hosted by Seneca Housing Hackathon 2024 and made it to Finals.
-It was an incredible experience with numerous tech information and entrepreneurship.
-We came up with the solution of providing clarity on different Canadian cities and the field of comparison of different cities via integrating the Machine learning Model.

-Tech Stack: React, Next.js, Python
+# Affordable Housing Solutions - Seneca Housing Hackathon 2024

+We are excited to announce that we have made it to the Finals of the Seneca Housing Hackathon 2024 with our project focusing on Affordable Housing Solutions.
+This experience has been incredibly rewarding, providing us with valuable insights into technology, entrepreneurship, and community engagement.

+## Project Overview

+Our solution aims to provide clarity on different Canadian cities and facilitate the comparison of various cities' housing affordability.
+We have achieved this by integrating a Machine Learning model into our platform, allowing users to make informed decisions when searching for affordable housing options.

+## Tech Stack

+- Frontend: React, Next.js
+- Backend: Python

-Learning Outcomes:
+## Learning Outcomes

-Entrepreneurship: Any tech startup/project should also have well-defined revenue generation documentation to attract investors.
-(Should also define the business perception.)
+### Entrepreneurship
+We understand the importance of having well-defined revenue generation strategies and business perceptions to attract investors.
+Our project includes thorough documentation outlining these aspects to ensure the viability and sustainability of our solution.

+### Presentation Matters
-Presentation Matters: We should present in a clear, concise, and professional manner as well as the ability your idea.
+We have learned the significance of presenting our ideas in a clear, concise, and professional manner.
+Effective communication is key to showcasing the potential of our solution and garnering support from stakeholders.

+## Application Link

+To explore our project, please visit [Affordable Housing Solutions](https://musical-puffpuff-48aa58.netlify.app).